f4pga/f4pga-arch-defs/utils/vlog/tests/carry/cblock/README.md

 ## CARRY tests

 This directory contains test for the `v2x_to_model.py` and `v2x_to_pb_type` tools.
-The tests use models from other dsp test.
 Those tests should check the following features:

 ## Blackbox detection

  - [ ] model of the leaf pb\_type is generated
  - [ ] leaf pb\_type xml is generated
- - [ ] all dependecy models and pb\_types are included in the output files
+ - [ ] all dependency models and pb\_types are included in the output files

 ## Combinational connections

- - [ ] automatic inferrence of combinational connections between input and output ports
+ - [ ] automatic inference of combinational connections between input and output ports

-## Carry chain interence
+## Carry chain inference

- - [ ] carry chains inferrence - carry chains defined on wires with `carry` attribute should be propagated to pb\_type xml file
+ - [ ] carry chains inference - carry chains defined on wires with `carry` attribute should be propagated to pb\_type xml file

 ## Timings